tommi1hirvonen/Biflow/README.md

 Some requirements apply when running Biflow either on-premise or in Azure but some requirements are common.

 ### Common
-- SQL Server database to host the system database
+- SQL Server or Azure SQL Database to host the system database
     - SQL Server 2012 or newer (tested on 2017 and 2019)
         - Edition: Express or above
     - Azure SQL Database or Managed Instance